goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/configure_yml_file.md

   <tr>
     <td valign="top"><code>data_volume</code></td>
     <td valign="top">None</td>
     <td valign="top">The location on the target host in which to store Harbor's data.
+This data remains unchanged even when Harbor's containers are removed and/or recreated.
 You can optionally configure external storage, in which case disable this option and enable <code>storage_service</code>.
 The default is <code>/data</code>.</td>
   </tr>
   <tr>
     <td valign="top"><code>clair</code></td>